-A varied diet that is rich in vitamins, minerals, fresh fruit and vegetables can help to prevent gum disease.
-If your diet lacks certain nutrients, this can make it more difficult for tissues in your mouth to resist infection.
+By creating and sticking to a balanced diet that is rich in vitamins, minerals, fresh fruit and vegetables will help protect your tooth enamel and prevent long-term problems such as tooth decay and gum disease.
+However, If your diet lacks certain nutrients, teeth can become weaker, more prone to decay, and the tissues in your mouth and gums will be less able to resist infection.

 Apples are full of vitamins and the skin of the apple scrubs against your teeth which helps remove plaque and stains.
 Furthermore, they are great for getting rid of bad breath as the acidity of the apple helps kill any bad bacteria that may be the cause of this.

 Spinach, lettuce and other leafy green vegetables come with a huge variety of health and dental benefits.
 As well as antioxidants and iron, they are full of beta- carotene which helps keep tooth enamel strong.

 Fatty fish such as salmon and tuna contain omega-3 fats which break down the inflammation that occurs when bacteria irritate gums.
 They also provide us with minerals and vitamin D which are key components to strong teeth and jaw bones.

 Drinking plenty of water and eating a well-balanced diet will help keep your smile healthy.
 If you choose a snack, choose nutritious foods such as low fat and fat-free dairy foods like cheese and yoghurt.
 Nuts and raw vegetables are also tooth friendly snacks.

 What to do if your teeth are already damaged?

 If you have not stuck to a healthy diet in recent years and are suffering from cavities, tooth decay, gum disease, pain or even tooth loss, do not lose hope of achieving a happy and healthy smile!